TheUnknownCod3r/BO4-Lucy-Menu/README.md

 	1. Download a copy of the Repository by clicking Code> Download Zip

 	2. Load Visual Studio Code, Click File, Open Workspace, and load the Project.workspace in the BO4-Lucy-Menu Folder you downloaded

+ 	3. Click File, Preferences, Keyboard Shortcuts and search for Run Test Task.
+Assign an easy to remember Keybind to Inject the menu (Recommend CTRL+Shift+.)

-	3. Load Black Ops 4, Go into a Zombies private match Lobby, and Inject the Menu.
+ 	4. Load Black Ops 4, Go into a Zombies private match Lobby, and Inject the Menu.
 Do NOT inject in a Pre game Lobby, You will crash.

-	4. Once the game loads, You should be able to Aim and Knife to open the menu.
+	5. Once the game loads, You should be able to Aim and Knife to open the menu.

 <p align="right">(<a href="#top">back to top</a>)</p>